-An exercise in which a person lies facing the floor and, keeping their back straight, raises their body by pressing down on their hands.‘we all had to do press-ups on the gravel’
+An exercise in which a person lies facing the floor and, keeping their back straight, raises their body by pressing down on their hands; a push-up.

 - ‘Everyone was laughing at my pale skinny bones compared to this behemoth of a man beside me who was, by now, doing one-armed press-ups whilst still singing ‘I'm too sexy for my hat!’’

 - ‘Here the players do sprints, and pull-ups, press-ups, and abdominals, combined with the speedball.’

 - ‘Even when a stroke laid him low, he was doing sit-ups and press-ups by his hospital bed.’

 - ‘At present I do ten press-ups every other day, and jog round the block twice a week.’

 - ‘Follow your aerobic exercise with ten minutes of squats, press-ups, sit-ups and back extensions for a quick all-over basic workout.’

 - ‘You don't do any exercise except those few press-ups each morning.’

 - ‘They also fared better in sit-ups and press-ups tests, displaying better abdominal and upper-body endurance.’

 - ‘The exercises include bicep curls, star jumps, press-ups and a few heart-rate challengers.’